SIA Level 2 Award for Door Supervisors in the Private Security Industry (BIIAB)

 BIIAB Level 3 Award in Emergency First Aid at Work

-It is now mandatory, according to SIA regulations, for individuals seeking a door supervisor or security guard licence to undergo first aid training before pursuing their licence-linked training.
-Trent Education Centre is proud to offer this particular qualification which is designed to empower learners with the expertise and abilities needed to provide first aid to adults within a professional environment.
-The key objective of this qualification is to confirm competence in an occupational role, aligning with the stipulated standards.
+It is now a mandatory requirement, under SIA regulations, for individuals applying for a Door Supervisor or Security Guard licence to complete first aid training prior to undertaking licence-linked training.
+Trent Education Centre is proud to offer this qualification, which is designed to equip learners with the knowledge and skills necessary to administer first aid to adults in a professional setting.
+The primary aim of this qualification is to confirm occupational competence in line with regulatory standards.

 Course Details